 Yup, another trip down memory lane… I used to lust for these guitars back in the day, and some 27 years later I found one for cheap right here in Sweden.
 It came all complete, except for the case and tremolo arm, in really good shape with stock pickups, untouched wiring and all.

-The RG450 was part of the Roadstar Deluxe series, and 1986 was the last year of the old-style Roadstars.
-It was also the first year of the Edge tremolo (licensed from Floyd Rose), which by many is considered one of the best Floyd Rose-style tremolos ever.
+Manufactured in May 1986 at the FujiGen Gakki plant in Japan, this RG450 was part of the Roadstar Deluxe series.
+1986 was the last year of the old-style Roadstars, but also the first year of the Edge tremolo (licensed from Floyd Rose), which by many is considered one of the best Floyd Rose-style tremolos ever.
 I tend to agree…

 The 450 came with two IBZ humbuckers and a Super 7F single coil in the middle position, and for some strange reason Ibanez chose not to hang the humbuckers from the pickguard as you’d normally do.
 Instead, they used pickup surrounds, which screw through the pickguard and into the body.
 So that’s 8 more screws holding the pickguard in place, and when you lift the thing out to do some soldering work, the humbuckers need to be taped to the pickguard to stop them falling out of their holes… Annoying stuff.